 After the stage 1 negotiations close, the total cost (input price + value adding cost) is known for each manufacturer, giving the stage 2 manufacturers-retailer negotiations clean theoretical predictions.
 In stage 2 if there is just one viable manufacturer in a chain that closes, then efficiency is trivially assured.
-We exclude these trivial cases from our analysis.
-Similarly to ex-ante efficiency, we test hypotheses regarding ex-post efficiency by looking for significant statistical evidence that ex-post efficiency occurs at a rate greater than one would expect from random formation.
-For example, with two viable manufacturers we test that the fraction of times the efficient manufacturer is active significantly exceeds .5 (as before, we conservatively use a 2-sided test).
-The results are that both the ex-post efficient manufacturer and the ex-post efficient manufacturer-supplier pairs are significantly (p < 0.01) to be active in the final chain.
+We exclude these trivial cases from our analysis, so all results for ex-post efficiency are based on negotiations that result in two viable manufacturers after stage 1.
+Noting that the ex-ante and ex-post efficient suppliers are the same, we test